Mohrpheus78/Evergreen/README.md

 # Evergreen
-Download, install and update the newest version of several software packages based on the powerful Evergreen module from Aaron Parker, Bronson Magnan and Trond Eric Haarvarstein. https://github.com/aaronparker/Evergreen
+Download, install and update the newest version of several software packages based on the powerful Evergreen module from Aaron Parker, Bronson Magnan and Trond Eric Haarvarstein and the Nevergreen module from Dan Gough https://github.com/DanGough/Nevergreen https://github.com/aaronparker/Evergreen

 I'm no powershell expert, so I'm sure there is much room for improvements!